kubernetes/examples/staging/javaweb-tomcat-sidecar/README.md

 3. The last line of `tail -f` is just used to hold the container, as Replication Controller does not support one-off task
 4. 'tomcat' container will load the `sample.war` from volume path

-What's more, if you don't want to enclose a build-in `mv.sh` script in the `war` container, you can use Pod lifecycle handler to do the copy work, here's a example [javaweb-2.yaml](javaweb-2.yaml):
+What's more, if you don't want to enclose a build-in `mv.sh` script in the `war` container, you can use Pod's `command` to do the copy work, here's a example [javaweb-2.yaml](javaweb-2.yaml):

 <!-- BEGIN MUNGE: javaweb-2.yaml -->